 In 2018, we added a menu of PSAs (public service announcements) to help spread the messages further via easy-to-use tools.
 We hope the decals, graphics and PSAs will help you send a clear message that your community and business reject discrimination of all kinds.
 You are welcome to use these graphics as-is on your website and social media pages (please link or tag us)!

-New!
-Window decals based on the design below now are available to help spread a message of inclusivity and respect at businesses, schools, religious institutions, homes and workplaces in your community.
-See our merchandise page to order.
+Window decals shown below now are one tool to help spread a message of inclusivity and respect at businesses, schools, religious institutions, homes and workplaces in your community.
+Order decals here.

 This image is optimized for posting on Twitter.
 You also are welcome to use it on a web page (please link back to this page).
 Click to enlarge, then right-click to download.